Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 Special Requirements

-Some of our student placement partners require students in this program to have a police reference check completed before their field placement.
+Some of our student placement partners require students in this program to complete a vulnerable sector check before their field placement.
 These reference checks, which can take several weeks, are done to protect the clientele of these agencies, who are considered “vulnerable persons” under the law.

 Students without a clear police reference check may find that their choice of placement is limited.
 Students in this situation are encouraged to work with the field education coordinator to identify placement opportunities that do not require the vulnerable sector check.
-Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known Pardon) at their specific regional police services, in order to prepare for their future career or employment.
+Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known Pardon) at their specific regional police services to prepare for their future careers or employment.
 For more information, please visit the Clinical Pre-placement website.

 Bridging